Allen-Tildesley/examples/README.md

 __we cannot offer more specific advice on the build process.__

 The Python versions do not require building, they are simply run through the Python interpreter.
-They have been tested with Python 3.13.3 and NumPy 2.2.5 (and previously, Python versions back to 3.6.0, and NumPy v1 up to 1.26.4).
+They have been tested with Python 3.13.7 and NumPy 2.3.3 (and previously, Python versions back to 3.6.0, with compatible versions of NumPy v1 and v2).

 ## Random number generators